bjcosta/landscaping/README.md

 I have written more about my thinking on this [ecosystems/ecosystems.md](ecosystems/ecosystems.md).
 However in summary, in order to achieve the goals of productivity and sustainability in a small area of my backyard I think we need to focus on ecosystems that are tuned to produce some of what we consume.

-Tow good examples of this in the design are:
+Two good examples of this in the design are:

-**Adding a pond**
-A pond is not natural in my backyard, and will require maintainence and some electricity.
+**Adding a pond** : A pond is not natural in my backyard, and will require maintainence and some electricity.
 However its my personal opinion that the benefits far outweigh these drawbacks.

-**Tree selection**
-A good choice here would likely be some kind of Eucalypt.
+**Tree selection** : A good choice here would likely be some kind of Eucalypt.
 It is a consideration, but in order to achieve the productivity and density for the backyard I will be selecting various kinds of fruit and nut trees.

 ## Fowl (Chickens)